 The Recognition of Prior Learning (RPL) procedures of the Institute will be used in assessing applicants who have qualifications not placed on the National Framework of Qualifications

 The demand for statistical expertise has never been greater, brought about, in part, by the increase in the amount of data collected and analysed by organisations and also by the expectation on both the public and private sector for excellence in the area of metrics and intelligence-based decision making.
-Graduates of this programme will be ready to take up data analysis and data scientist roles in sectors such as finance, manufacturing and engineering, internet technology, healthcare, government and non-profit organisations.
+Graduates of this course will be ready to take up data analysis and data scientist roles in sectors such as finance, manufacturing and engineering, internet technology, healthcare, government and non-profit organisations.

 The programme Postgraduate Certificate in Applied Statistics comprises four taught modules.
-The programme is associated with a student work load of 30 ECTS credits.
+The course is associated with a student work load of 30 ECTS credits.
 All modules are core and learning is supported by the use of software, group learning, supported practical sessions, and the student library and study facilities.

 The following topics are covered in the taught modules: